‘Panther’ the cat rescued after days-long utility pole perch | Times Leader

 Panther stayed put despite efforts by his co-owner, Alexis Soberanis and others to coax him down in Aurora.
 Neither pleading nor the enticement of food did the trick, .

-The cat went missing earlier this week and was first spotted atop the police on Wednesday.
+The cat went missing earlier this week and was first spotted atop the pole on Wednesday.

 “Everybody’s been just like, ‘Put food down and it’ll come down eventually,’” said Aurora resident Jessica Meadows on Friday morning, when the city received its first snow of the season.
 “That’s not going to happen.”